SeldonIO/seldon-core/examples/transformers/v2-protocol/README.md

 Since we're leveraging MLServer to write our custom pre-processor, it should be **easy to test it locally**.
-For this, we will start MLServer using the [`mlserver start` subcommand](https://mlserver.readthedocs.io/en/latest/reference/cli.html#mlserver-start).
+For this, we will start MLServer using the [mlserver start subcommand](https://mlserver.readthedocs.io/en/latest/reference/cli.html#mlserver-start).
-Note that this command has to be carried out on a separate terminal:
+Note that this command has to be carried out on a separate terminal.

 ```bash
 mlserver start ./tokeniser